Entrepreneurship for the poor in developing countries Updated

 Improved business practice or knowledge does not automatically lead to business growth or job creation.

-Little information is available on the cost of intervention, making comparing programs difficult.
+Little information is available on the details of implementation quality and cost of the intervention, making comparing programs difficult.

 Author's main message

 Some features of small-scale entrepreneurship programs are associated with successful program impacts.
-Among them are accommodating the design to the needs of the target group and involving the private sector and social enterprises in organizing program interventions.
-A comprehensive approach combining skills training with access to finance is more effective in helping small-scale entrepreneurs succeed in the labor market than either service alone.
-Business training can help small-scale entrepreneurs set up businesses and improve business practices, while customized support and follow-up services can improve overall program effectiveness.
+Among them are accommodating the design to the needs of the target group.
+A comprehensive approach combining skills training and access to finance often with other supplemental services is more effective in helping small-scale entrepreneurs succeed in the labor market than stand-alone services.
+Business training can help small-scale entrepreneurs set up businesses and improve business practices, while customized support and services can improve overall program effectiveness.

 Motivation